 During the Exam

 Stay Calm and Take your Time

 During your mock exams staying calm and taking plenty of time to read all of the questions carefully is crucial.
-Not only will being calm and collected help you achieve the best results, it means your mind is clear to focus on the task in hand.
+Not only will being calm and collected help you achieve the best results, it means your mind is clear to focus on the task at hand.
 Don’t forget to start answering the exam questions you feel most confident with first, then spend more time on the ones you find trickier at the end.
-If you have time leftover, don’t sit there and stare at the walls- spend it reading over your answers.
-This is the ideal opportunity to spot any spelling errors, or add in extra information.
+If you have time left over, don’t sit there and stare at the walls – spend it reading over your answers.
+This is the ideal opportunity to spot any spelling errors or add extra information.